Turnout

 Understand How to Revise Your IRS Payment Plan

-To adjust your payment plan, follow these steps:
+To revise your plan, follow these steps:

 Each box represents a step you need to take to adjust your IRS payment plan — follow the arrows to navigate through the process and ensure you don't miss any important actions.